Kingdom (taxonomy): Six kingdoms

+Cavalier-Smith's classifications

 Eight kingdoms

 Thomas Cavalier-Smith supported the consensus at that time, that the difference between Eubacteria and Archaebacteria was so great (particularly considering the genetic distance of ribosomal genes) that the prokaryotes needed to be separated into two different kingdoms.
 He then divided Eubacteria into two subkingdoms: Negibacteria (Gram-negative bacteria) and Posibacteria (Gram-positive bacteria).
 Technological advances in electron microscopy allowed the separation of the Chromista from the Plantae kingdom.
 Indeed, the chloroplast of the chromists is located in the lumen of the endoplasmic reticulum instead of in the cytosol.
 Moreover, only chromists contain chlorophyll c.
 Since then, many non-photosynthetic phyla of protists, thought to have secondarily lost their chloroplasts, were integrated into the kingdom Chromista.

 Finally, some protists lacking mitochondria were discovered.
 As mitochondria were known to be the result of the endosymbiosis of a proteobacterium, it was thought that these amitochondriate eukaryotes were primitively so, marking an important step in eukaryogenesis.
 As a result, these amitochondriate protists were separated from the protist kingdom, giving rise to the, at the same time, superkingdom and kingdom Archezoa.
 This superkingdom was opposed to the Metakaryota superkingdom, grouping together the five other eukaryotic kingdoms (Animalia, Protozoa, Fungi, Plantae and Chromista).
 This was known as the Archezoa hypothesis, which has since been abandoned; later schemes did not include the Archezoa–Metakaryota divide.